material-components/material-components-web/packages/mdc-button/README.md

 ### Icons

-To add an icon, add `mdc-button__icon` inside the button element and set the attribute `aria-hidden="true"`.
+To add an icon, add an element with the `mdc-button__icon` class inside the button element and set the attribute `aria-hidden="true"`.
 The icon is set to 18px to meet legibility requirements.

 We recommend you use [Material Icons](https://material.io/icons/) from Google Fonts: